Our Educational Psychology Service is here to make a positive difference to the lives of all children and young people in the Scottish Borders.

 How we become involved

-- We can only become involved with permission of parents or young people who have provided informed consent.
+- We can only become involved with the permission of parents/carers or young people who have read our privacy statement and provided informed consent.

 How to access the service